Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 Single pages Applications are the norm for web applications today.
 They provide a higher level of functionality not available to simple web pages.

-Single page applications are the basis for most of your favorite web destinations.
-I would also argue that they are the future of mobile computing.
+Single page applications are the basis for most of your favorite web destinations and the future of mobile computing!

 If you want to build next generation mobile experiences that reach the widest possible audience with greatest fucntionality single page applications are a good bet.